AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 This represents some async task "A" that takes 2 seconds to fulfill.

-We'll create a helper function to work with items of this shape:
+Finally, we'll use the following function to run tasks:

 ```javascript {data-copyable=true}
 async function doTask(task) {